LeRoy J. Jones Jr.

 LeRoy J. Jones Jr. (born September 5, 1957) is an American politician who served four terms in the New Jersey General Assembly, where he represented the 27th Legislative District.
-He is currently a partner at 1868 Public Affairs and a political operative serving as the Democratic Party chairman for both East Orange and Essex County, New Jersey.
+He currently serves as Chair of the New Jersey Democratic Party, as well as the Democratic Party chair for both East Orange and Essex County, New Jersey.
+He is also a partner at 1868 Public Affairs, a government and public affairs consultancy.

 Early life and education

 Jones received his undergraduate degree from Seton Hall University, with a major in accounting.
-He earned a master's degree in Business Management from the New Jersey Institute of Technology.
+He earned a master's degree in business management from the New Jersey Institute of Technology.

 Career

 Early career

 Jones served as the City Administrator of East Orange, New Jersey for seven years, where he was responsible for developing the city's $100 million operating budget.
 Jones also served in various positions at Public Service Electric and Gas, including Business Development Manager, Director of Workforce Diversity and Public Affairs Manager.